-I am a college professor, active community leader, and a mom who believes that when local government leaders take a pragmatic approach to solving problems we create the kind of vital democracies capable of withstanding crisis and improving the lives of all.
-I have lived in Hennepin County for 14 years, and moved to Edina with my husband (a physician and public health researcher) when my family found our dream home -- a house on the hill, in the woods, with a block full of children.
-Hennepin County is a national leader in innovation, serving people, and addressing climate change.
-As the District 6 County Commissioner I will ensure we continue that tradition of excellence and meet today's challenges with honesty and courage in order to prioritize policies that make us safer and healthier.
+I am a college professor, active community leader, lawyer, and a mom who believes that when we take a pragmatic approach to solving problems we create the kind of vital democracies capable of withstanding crisis and improving the lives of all.
+I live in Edina with my husband in our dream home -- an old house on the hill, in the woods, with a block full of children.
+We have two children who attend Edina public schools.
+My husband is a pediatric sports medicine physician and public health researcher, and I teach in the liberal arts department at the Minneapolis College of Art and Design.

 Childhood: My Heroes

 My beloved grandmother was a Japanese immigrant who instilled the values of independence, hard work, devotion to family, and tenacity.
 I saw firsthand the sorrows of being separated from loved ones by oceans, and deeply admired my grandmother's dignity in the face of discrimination.
 Knowing what she went through, I have dedicated myself to learning deeply about other cultures and people, and advocating for acceptance and inclusion.